rebeloper/UISwitchProgrammaticallySwift/README.md

 # UISwitchProgrammaticallySwift

-LLearn Everything you need to know about creating a UISwitch in Swift 5 programmatically!
+Learn Everything you need to know about creating a UISwitch in Swift 5 programmatically!

 https://youtu.be/6U06JztViD4